amadaluzia/amadaluzia/README.md

-# THIS IS NOT FOR PERSONAL PROJECTS, ONLY FOR CONTRIBUTIONS {#not-personal}
+# THIS IS NOT FOR PERSONAL PROJECTS, ONLY FOR CONTRIBUTIONS

 I do not trust GitHub as a good place for storing my *personal* projects, especially with GitHub Copilot's history of not respecting